King Charles, his sons Prince William and Prince Harry follow coffin for queen's last journey from palace

 1 / 9

-King Charles III, his siblings and sons Princes William and Harry joined a solemn procession to take Queen Elizabeth's coffin from Buckingham Palace to parliament on Wednesday.(REUTERS) View Photos in a new improved layout
+King Charles III, his siblings and sons Princes William and Harry joined a solemn procession to take Queen Elizabeth's coffin from Buckingham Palace to parliament on Wednesday.(REUTERS) expand-icon View Photos in a new improved layout

 Updated on Sep 15, 2022 12:16 PM IST